dlozanob/My-Notes/Verilog.md

 >If there's a single line statement, `begin` and `end` can be omitted

-The `always` statement executes continously while running the program.
+The `always` statement executes at every clock change.

+A deadlock condition will be created if an always statement has no control for simulation time.

 >[!Note]
 >A _deadlock_ is a situation when a process A needs one resource holded by a process B to continue, and the latter need a resource holded by A. But A won't release it until having the required resource to finish the process, so the same happens to B.
 >Hence, the execution will never stop.

+A _procedural assignment_ updates _Register_ data type values.